PCIGR offers a workstation, named LaserSpot, designed for the preparation, imaging, and data processing of both in-situ and micro-analysis.

 Split-stream LA-ICP-MS has recently been used to assess trace element (Agilent 7700x) and Pb isotope (Nu AttoM) compositions in low-concentration plagioclase, pyroxenes, and sulphides in geological rock samples, and in various archaeological materials and artifacts (e.g., McMillan et al., 2019; Fourny et al., 2020).

 Due to the variability in sample types, we focus on the development and testing of appropriate standard and reference materials for the application in microanalytical work by laser ablation.

 The NWR193UC laser ablation system (Elemental Scientific Lasers/New Wave Research) was installed in May 2015 and represents the newest addition to PCIGR’s laser-based micro-sampling infrastructure.

 The core of the instrument is a Coherent ExciStar XS ArF Excimer laser (wavelength of 193 nm), which delivers pulses of high energy light (up to 8 mJ) at a repetition rate up of 200 Hz, with an average 1 W of power per pulse.

-The laser can be dynamically attenuated, and focussed to spot sizes of 2–150 μm, allowing flexible micro-sampling of solid materials.
+The laser can be dynamically attenuated, and focussed to spot sizes of 2 to150 μm, allowing for flexible micro-sampling of solid materials.
 The system is equipped with a TwoVol2 ablation cell.
 The cell comprises a main cell capable of containing samples of various shapes and sizes, and is fitted with a small cyclonic cup for efficient aerosol transport and washout.